-School nurses will supervise COVID protocols and regular health services.
+School Nurses supervise individual health care plans and assist the faculty in developing good health practices for students and staff.
 Routine services include assessment and intervention for illness and injury that may occur during the school day, treatments, medication delivery, individual health counseling and state mandated screenings.
-A physical exam and a complete immunization record are required for all students.